tomickigrzegorz/autocomplete/README.md

 ##### -- OR --

-Download from `docs` folder and insert to html:
+Download from `dist` folder and insert to html:

 - dist/css/autocomplete.css
 - dist/js/autocomplete.min.js